joinpursuit/8-0-technical-curriculum/03-react/react-crud/readme.md

 - Data stored in the database is requested by the server, which then serves that information up to your browser.
 For example, when you add a new song to a playlist through an application like Spotify, a request is sent to the server and then to the database which stores that song in your particular playlist.

 This concert of requests and promises allows for you to have a unique experience on a website.
 React allows for you to build a rich and complex frontend experience for your user.
 However, it also needs to play its part in facilitating this concert of requests.

+### The big picture

+Consider some of the external APIs you've used in the past.
+Thus far, you've sent them GET requests -- that is, you've requested data from their servers to display on your page.

+For example, consider the [Veterinarian API](https://github.com/joinpursuit/resource-veterinarian-api) you may have used in previous labs.
+This API allows you to retrieve data about staff and clients for a veterinarian hospital.

+However, imagine you want to build an application that doesn't just display information, but _modifies it._ How can you add new clients?
+Change the titles of existing staff?

+This lesson will be the first of many that will show you how to do the above.
+In doing so, you'll be able to build real complex applications that are highly interactive and responsive to users.

 ## Resources